-This is a college-level class in which students will add to their portfolio from Drawing II and Painting II.
-The portfolio will be developed around a personal theme that students expand on throughout the school year.
-Students will select their own subject matter and media for this course as they complete 12 original pieces will be sent to the College Board for judging.
+This is a college-level class in which students add to their portfolio from Drawing II and Painting II.
+The portfolio is developed around a personal theme that students expand on throughout the school year.
+Students select their own subject matter and media for this course as they complete 12 original pieces.
+In May, the digital portfolio is submitted to the College Board for judging.
+All artwork is returned to the students.